-“Sorry, I can’t see it,” he replies.
+“I’m sorry, but I can’t see it,” he responds.
 “I’m colorblind.”

 Nic Vanderbeeken, hailing from Belgium and boasting two decades of culinary experience worldwide, may struggle to distinguish red from green, but this doesn’t deter him from creating dishes that not only taste exquisite but are also visually stunning.

 Having called Bali home for the past five years, Vanderbeeken finally decided to launch his own venture, Apéritif, located just steps away from his former kitchen at CasCades, Viceroy Bali’s award-winning dining destination.
 Apéritif’s gastronomic approach showcases global haute cuisine with a touch of Indonesian influence.

 One notable creation on Apéritif’s meticulously curated eight-course menu is an artistic interpretation of karedok, a raw vegetable salad from West Java, typically served with a peanut sauce.
 Precision-cut strips of pickled cabbage, cucumber, lettuce, and various greens are carefully arranged to resemble a blossoming flower.
 This colorful appetizer pays homage to both the restaurant’s Indonesian surroundings and the peanut sauce recipe contributed by the chef’s Indonesian wife.

 Vanderbeeken’s color blindness becomes a minor hurdle when it comes to meat selection.
 “It’s like having night vision, so I either rely on my sense of smell or simply seek assistance from my team,” he explains.
 However, the Apéritif team prioritizes the quality of ingredients above all else.
 To ensure the best possible flavors, they source Spanish ibérico pork and blue crab from Papua New Guinea.